ArmyAntSEC/GGGT/MMMT_eng_raw.md

 # Characters

 ## Daughter F
-You were born in 1995 in this rental apartment in Södermalm in downtown Stockholm and you are now 17 years old.
+You were born in 2003 in this rental apartment in Södermalm in downtown Stockholm and you are now 17 years old.
 Your father left you and your mother when you were seven to move back to Australia and you never forgave him for that.

 You do not have any particular interest in your fathers family background but you do feel all the more about your connection to your ancestresses and their fantastic legacy.
 You are fascinated by the past and want to study history or archeology at university.

 At some point in the future, when you get married, you will inherit the Tiara as the next in line of your family.
 The Tiara came to Sweden with your granny's great-granny, a german noblewoman.
 As a school project, you have done research into the women of your family five generations back.
-Your ancestress, the Viscountess of Holstein-Kiel, whose entire family was killed by a mob during the revolution of 1848, fled all by herself through Europe and had many adventures in both Paris and Milano.
+Your ancestress, the Viscountess of Holstein-Kiel, whose entire family was killed by a mob during an food riot in 1872, fled all by herself through Europe and had many adventures in both Paris and Milano.
 She finally arrived in Stockholm where a rich industry magnate fell head over heals for her and they had a magnificent fairytale wedding — with the Tiara glittering on the head of the Viscountess.
 The Tiara is an important symbol of your background and your identity.

 You want a strong connection back to your ancestresses and the strongest connection you have is the idea that you will one day get married wearing the family Tiara.